udacity/ipnd-webcasts/Stage_2/2015-09-01-Math-In-Python/README.md

 1 | 0 | 0 | 0 | 0 | 0 | 1 | 0 | 1 | 0 | 1

 That gives a binary number of 10000010101

+If you are interested in how a Python program would convert from a decimal number to a binary number, I wrote one which follows the above algorithm below:

 ```python
 #We havent' gone over Python operators, but this